Broadcasting Change:

 Advertising and Market Research

-This is draft of a newspaper article for the Financial Times, written by the sociologist and market researcher Mark Abrams.
-The article, published on 5th May 1956, talks about the coverage and expansion of ITA and how 2 million families will be able to receive commercial programmes once the Yorkshire ITA transmitter opened in October.
-The article discusses and analyses viewer buying habits, noting how ‘ITA adults tend to be relatively heavy consumers of all forms of advertising media’.
-It is interesting to read how the article speculates upon the effectiveness of advertising and what factors of commercial advertising make it effective.
+This is a draft of a newspaper article for the Financial Times, written by the sociologist and market researcher Mark Abrams.
+The article, published on 5th May 1956, talks about the coverage and expansion of ITA and how 2 million families would be able to receive commercial programmes once the Yorkshire ITA transmitter opened in October.
+The article goes on to discuss and analyse viewer buying habits, noting how ‘ITA adults tend to be relatively heavy consumers of all forms of advertising media’.
+It is interesting to read how the article speculates upon the effectiveness of advertising and what factors make adverts successful.
 This article provides a insight into the thoughts of commentators of the time regarding the expansion and growth of commercial television and the effects on new audiences.

-The article goes on to report that adult homes were slightly more likely to have ITA.
+The article also reports that adult homes were slightly more likely to have ITA.
 9% of adult homes had an ITA television.
 The research focuses on the number of ITA televisions in dense urban areas: London, Birmingham, and Manchester.
 Unlike the BBC, ITA had to be strategic with their advertising, being unable to cater to every possible audience.
 Knowing their audience, therefore, was important.

-This is the report from an investigation, held in December 1958, which explored whether viewers of ITV could remember and recall the advertisements that were shown during the time they watched television.
+This report shares the results from an investigation in December 1958, which explored whether viewers of ITV could remember and recall the advertisements they encountered when they watched television.
 This research was conducted by Research Services Ltd, whose Managing Director was Mark Abrams.
-This research was looking to see if viewers remembered the brand name or just by the type of product in advertisements, and also explored when different adverts were broadcasted.
-The findings show that the audience could recall the products, though not necessarily the branding.
-The use of televised advertising was still a new concept, as ITV had only launched 3 years before.
-This method of investigation was useful for seeing if advertisements were remembered and therefore could influence consumers in a short amount of time.
+Television advertising was still in its infancy, as ITV had only launched 3 years before.
+This research was looking to see if viewers remembered the brand name or just the type of product in advertisements, and also explored when different adverts were broadcasted.
+The findings show that the audience could recall the products, though not necessarily the branding in television advertisements.
+This investigation was useful for seeing if television viewers remembered seeing advertisements and how advertisers could influence them in a short amount of time.

 The control room at Winter Hill station in Lancashire, which was used to broadcast Granada television and ABC Weekend TV.